 Find Foreclosures Through Government Agencies

-Government agencies often include a list of homes that have gone into foreclosure for non-payment, but may also be related to property seizures for violations.
+Government agencies often include a list of homes that have gone into foreclosure for non-payment of the mortgage but may also be related to property seizures for violations.
 Primary sources of government foreclosures include Fannie Mae, Freddie Mac, and US Department of Housing and Urban Development’s (HUD’s) interagency listings, including the FHA, VA, IRS, etc.).

 - Buy properties before they reach the general market

 - Large selection & low prices in general

 - Often have time to obtain financing

 - Some agencies, like FHA, may provide financing

 - Buying process is more paperwork-intensive